-You will need four separate sets of note cards, pieces of paper, or some other random method separated by groups to create the pairings.
+You will need four separate sets of note cards, pieces of paper, or some other random method separated by Groups to create the pairings.
 For example, assume the coin flip was tails, meaning that all Group D teams are Plaintiff in Round 1, and each will face a Group A team playing Defense.
 You would first randomly draw a team from the Group D stack, and then randomly draw a team from the Group A stack to create the first pairing, and so on with the remaining teams in the Group D and Group A stacks.
 You would then do the same with Group C teams who are facing Group B teams.
 As with the random draw at Regionals, if a random draw happens to be a same-school impermissible, the second team drawn should be returned to the pool of available teams.
 Draw another team to complete the pairing.
 If a same school match occurs in the final pairing, swap the last team drawn with the most recently drawn team that will resolve the same school match.

-When filling out the team pairing cards, you should write the team's group designation to the left of the team number, such as "A 1234".
+When filling out the team Pairing Cards, you should write the team's Group designation to the left of the team number, such as "A 1234".

 All teams will play the opposite side of the case in Round 2.
-This system side constrains the entire groups; so if Group A and Group B were Plaintiff in Round 1, all Group A and Group B teams must be Defense in Round 2.
+This system side constrains all groups; so if Group A and Group B were Plaintiff in Round 1, all Group A and Group B teams must be Defense in Round 2.

-As discussed earlier in the Manual, the ranking for Round 2 follows the same principle as Regionals and NCT rankings for Round 2, except that here the rankings are done within each group as opposed to across the entire field of teams.
-So, Group A will be ranked A1 through A6 based on ballots, point differential, and the coinflip tiebreaker if necessary, Group B will be ranked B1 through B6, and so forth.
-Because the groups are also determinative of sides, there is no particular need to refer to sides in the rankings for Round 2 (e.g., A1 Π .)
-We recommend you write the rankings on the line of the tab card that the group will play in Round 2, so if the B group is going to be Defense in round 2, write the rankings B1 through B6 on the "D" line of the pairing card.
+As discussed earlier in the Manual, the ranking for Round 2 follows the same principle as Regionals and Championship rankings for Round 2, except that here the rankings are done within each Group as opposed to across the entire field of teams.
+So, Group A will be ranked A1 through A6 based on ballots, point differential, and the coin flip tiebreaker, if necessary.
+Group B will be ranked B1 through B6, and so forth.
+Because the Groups are also determinative of sides, there is no particular need to refer to sides in the rankings for Round 2 (e.g., A1Π.)
+We recommend you write the rankings on the line of the Pairing Card that the Group will play in Round 2, so if the B Group is going to be Defense in round 2, write the rankings B1 through B6 on the "D" line of the Pairing Card.